 As we disclosed in our Item 9A of our Form 10-K for the year ended December 31, 2017, we developed remediation plans for the material weaknesses related to the inadequate number of accounting personnel (either in-house or external) necessary to ensure more complete and effective financial reporting and disclosure controls and the fraud from a cybersecurity breach.
-Due to the limited number of employees and limited financial resources to hire required accounting and finance staff to implement more complete and effective financial reporting and disclosure controls, the Company was unable to remediate the related material weakness through the date this report on Form 10-Q was available to be issued.
-However, management and external consultants, with participation and input from the board of directors, continue to monitor and provide oversight in the areas where material misstatements may occur to enable management to provide reasonable assurance that the Company's unaudited consolidated financial statements for the periods covered by and included in this quarterly report on Form 10-Q are fairly stated in all material respects in accordance with GAAP for each of the periods presented herein.
+We hired a Chief Financial Officer and he started on September 1, 2018.
+We are still evaluating the level of our staffing, and due to the current limited number of employees and limited financial resources to hire required accounting and finance staff to implement more complete and effective financial reporting and disclosure controls, the Company was unable to remediate the related material weakness through the date this report on Form 10-Q was available to be issued.
+However, management, with participation and input from the board of directors, continue to molitor and provide oversight in the areas where material misstatements may occur to enable management to provide reasonable assurance that the Company's unaudited consolidated financial statements for the periods covered by and included in this quarterly report on Form 10-Q are fairly stated in all material respects in accordance with GAAP for each of the periods presented herein.

-As we disclosed in our Item 9A of our Form 10-K for the year ended December 31, 2017, management and external consultants, with participation and input from the board of directors, has implemented security measures to alleviate the risk of a future cybersecurity breach during the six months ended June 30, 2018.
+As we disclosed in our Item 9A of our Form 10-K for the year ended December 31, 2017, management and external consultants, with participation and input from the board of directors, has implemented security measures to alleviate the risk of a future cybersecurity breach during the nine months ended September 30, 2018.
 These measures included the implementation of certain review and approval procedures internally and with our banks and, IT system changes to enhance system access controls and limit the ability of hackers to gain access to internal systems to provide preventative and detective measures to safeguard Company assets.